Setono/sylius-plausible-plugin/README.md

 Plausible use different scripts to enable functionality.
 Plausible calls them script extensions, and you can read about them [here](https://plausible.io/docs/script-extensions).

-To use a script extension, you need configure the script in the plugin as follows:
+To use a script extension, you need to configure the script in the plugin as follows:

 ```yaml
 setono_sylius_plausible: